for founders

 Not yet.
 Wave 4 ships a static page; the Blog section is on the Wave 5 roadmap with MDX-backed posts.
 Until then, founders who write a lot link out to Substack, Medium, or a personal essay archive from the navigation.

-Yes on the Pro and Business plans.
+Yes — custom-domain publishing ships with the Pro plan ($25/mo, SSL included); Starter publishes on a genlp.ai subdomain.
 Most founders point a personal domain (firstname.lastname.com or initials.com) at the site rather than the product domain — the product gets its own domain on its own marketing page when the company is bigger.

 Will Google rank a one-page personal site?